$\alpha$-attractor inflation modified by GUP in light of ACT observations: -attractor inflation modified by GUP alpha-attractor inflation modified by GUP

 { } In the above expressions, $V$, $V'$, and $V''$ are functions of $\phi$, and we have dropped the argument for ease of notation.
 Noteworthy, in the limit $\beta=0$, Eqs.~(\ref{eq:epSR_approx}) and (\ref{eq:etaSR_approx}) reduce to $\epsilon \approx \epsilon_V$ and $\eta \approx 4\epsilon_V-2\eta_V$, respectively.
 Here, $\epsilon_V \equiv \frac{M_{\rm p}^2}{2}\left(\frac{V'}{V}\right)^2$ and $\eta_V \equiv M_{\rm p}^2\left(\frac{V''}{V}\right)$ are the canonical potential slow-roll parameters.

 In what follows, we consider the well known $\alpha$-attractor T-model potential for our model which is given by

 where $\Lambda$ is the energy scale of the model with dimension of mass, and it can be defined through fixing the amplitude of scalar perturbations at the pivot scale.
 Furthermore, $\alpha$ is a dimensionless parameter characteristic of the model.
+It is worth noting that we focus on the T-model potential as a representative example of the $\alpha$-attractor class.
+As our results will show, consistency with observational data in the presence of GUP corrections requires large values of the parameter $\beta$, which in turn favors the small-$\alpha$ regime.
+In this limit, the closely related E-models yield nearly identical predictions for $n_s$ and $r$.
+Therefore, an analysis of the E-model would not alter the main conclusions of this work.
+For clarity, we limit our scope to the T-model.

 In the following section, the $\alpha$-attractor T-model potential will be examined within the GUP framework.
 The primary objective is to analyze how minimal length effects influence the model predictions for key inflationary observables, such as $n_s$ and $r$.
 This analysis will be carried out in light of recent observational data, particularly from the ACT DR6 release, to assess whether incorporating quantum gravity corrections improves the model consistency with these high precision measurements.